jesnor/rc-pool/README.md

 Similarities:

-- RcPool's weak references and SlotMap keys are similar in that they consists of a version number and a shared index/reference, and they both implement Copy
+- RcPool's weak references and SlotMap keys are similar in that they consists of a version number and a shared index/reference

+- Like SlotMap keys, RcPool's weak references implement Copy

 - Allows iteration over all live pool items
-- Supports manual dropping of items (SlotMap doesn't have strong references so there can't be any automatic dropping)
+- Supports manual dropping of items (when there's zero or one strong reference)
-- Very fast, constant time allocation and free'ing of items (when not space is not growing)
+- Very fast, constant time allocation and free'ing of items (when not needing to allocate more item slots)

 Differences:

 - SlotMap needs to copy all items when allocating new space, while RC pool simply allocates a new empty page of customizable size

-- RcPool references contains direct shared references to the item slot so there's no need to pass around the pool to be able to dereference them.
+- RcPool references contains direct shared references to the item slot so there's no need to pass around a reference to the pool to be able to dereference them.
 This makes them both safer and more convenient to use.

-- RcPool supports strong references with automatic dropping of items, something SlotMap doesn't have
+- RcPool supports strong references with automatic dropping of items, SlotMap doesn't have strong references

-- SlotMap keys uses 32-bit version and index, while RC pool's weak references are two machine words (16 bytes on a 64-bit machine).
-However, one advantage is that a 64-bit version number totally eliminates the risk of version collisions (at most once every 584 years with 1 billion updates per second), and RcPool supports larger pools (2^64 compared to 2^32 items).
+- SlotMap keys are smaller as they consists of a 32-bit index and version number (total of 8 bytes), while RcPool's weak references consists of a shared reference and a 64-bit version number (16 bytes on a 64-bit machine).
+However, this is not just a downside as using a 64-bit version number totally eliminates the risk of version collisions (at most once every 584 years with 1 billion updates per second), and RcPool supports larger pools (SlotMap is limited to 2^32 items).

+- RcPool uses interior mutability so items can be inserted and removed through a shared pool reference.
+SlotMap requires a mutable reference.